Unifex/risky.biz/README.md

 While this site is geared towards podcasts it will serve nicely as a clean, stand alone blog.
 Regarding the podcasts, Patrick hosts his media on a separate CND so none of the larger files are in this repo.

+## Building the site

+I've found the easiest way to work with Jekyll is with the docker container.
+Starting [here](https://github.com/jekyll/docker/wiki/Usage:-Running) you can be building the site in less than a few minutes.
+In short;

+    cd /path/to/repo
+    docker run --rm --label=jekyll --volume=$(pwd):/srv/jekyll -it -p 127.0.0.1:4000:4000 jekyll/jekyll

+Then point a browser at http://127.0.0.1:4000

+If you're uploading the generated site it will be in the `_site` directory.

 ## Credits

 * Jekyll: for the engine and for providing an awesome [docker instance](https://hub.docker.com/r/jekyll/jekyll/) that makes all the things easy.